 A. You must make trade-offs.

 It’s about effectiveness and efficiency, so less is more.
-You can’t be all things, so pick your mark.
+You can’t be everything to everyone, so pick your mark.
 What are the priorities?
 Every organisation must make decisions and trade-offs.
 If you’re trying to target three segments and three stages, just focus on one segment and get the recipe right.
 Or delegate to different segment managers if you have them.
 If you don’t, consider the benefits of aligning the organisation with its objectives and restructure work roles and teams if necessary.

 B. Set up for Self-service

 Your website is the font of all corporate knowledge, so pack as much info here as you can.
 Just make it engaging and easy to find.